WootingKb/wooting-macros/README.md

 **Please do be aware that this application does grab and analyze keystrokes.
 While you are able to disable this temporarily using an appropriate function, you should still not have this application running alongside games (use at your own risk!).
 Macros (depending on how you configure them) are considered cheating.**

-## Table of Contents

-- Installing the App
-- Contributing

 ## Installing the App
 Download the [Latest Release here](https://github.com/WootingKb/wooting-macros/releases/latest)